Suprasternal notch

 The suprasternal notch, also known as the fossa jugularis sternalis, jugular notch, or Plender gap, is a large, visible dip in between the neck in humans, between the clavicles, and above the manubrium of the sternum.

+Screenwriter Samson Raphaelson invented the term "ucipital mapilary" to describe the suprasternal notch for Suspicion (1941), directed by Alfred Hitchcock.

 Structure

 The suprasternal notch is a visible dip in between the neck, between the clavicles, and above the manubrium of the sternum.
 It is at the level of the T2 and T3 vertebrae.
 The trachea lies just behind it, rising about 5 cm above it in adults.

 Clinical significance

 Intrathoracic pressure is measured by using a transducer held in such a way over the body that an actuator engages the soft tissue that is located above the suprasternal notch.
 Arcot J. Chandrasekhar, MD of Loyola University, Chicago, is the author of an evaluative test for the aorta using the suprasternal notch.
 The test can help recognize the following conditions: